lisiki-jp/okinawa_gametheory/README.md

 Addressing media dominance is essential, and we can take numerous measures that I can't list here.
 I leave that to you and professional regulators.

 ### Future 7.
-The Institution Human Resource Exchange.
+The Institution: Human Resource Exchange.
 "第６次沖縄県観光振興基本計画"
 https://web.archive.org/web/20250317205547/https://www.pref.okinawa.jp/_res/projects/default_project/_page_/001/011/752/6keikaku2.pdf
 I talked about how bad this "Basic Plan" is.
 In short, it's not a plan.
 It's at best a diary.